Bartel-Group/matgen_baselines/README.md

 * **Prototype novelty**: Defined as the percentage of proposed materials whose structures cannot be indexed to a known prototype in the [AFLOW](https://www.aflowlib.org/prototype-encyclopedia/) Encyclopedia of Crystallographic Prototypes.
 * **Prototype S∩N**: The stability rate of materials in these novel prototypes.

 The bold text in each column denotes the best value achieved among all methods.
+For all metrics except Avg. $\Delta E_{\mathrm{d}}$, a higher value is considered better.

 ## Installation